bgw7/giftshop/README.md

 ## Example Server
 Run `npm run serve-local` along with this [java-spring application](https://github.com/bgw7/cookbook) to provide local back-end with supporting endpoints for this Angular application.

-## Development server

-Run `npm run serve-dev` for a dev server using the [db.json data](https://github.com/bgw7/bgw7.github.io/blob/dev/db.json).
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).